Fin Collective designed by DIA5 October,2012

-New York-based creative studio DIA have recently developed the visual identity for Fin Collective, a new custom surfboard business from Rick Malwitz, a craftsman who began producing boards in 2004 from a ‘dusty basement in landlocked Philadelphia’.
-DIA’s solution establishes a minimal but professional platform which avoids the over-enthusiastic, excessive energy and sharp design cues typically associated with the industry, in favour of a restraint and consistency that reflects high quality, craft and a close personal relationship with the sport, through an abstract logo-mark, uppercase word-mark, intimate photography and broadly spaced lowercase typography.
+New York-based studio DIA have developed the brand identity for Fin Collective, a new custom surfboard business from Rick Malwitz, a craftsman who began producing boards in 2004 from a ‘dusty basement in landlocked Philadelphia’.
+DIA’s solution establishes a minimal but professional platform which avoids the over-enthusiastic, excessive energy and sharp design cues typically associated with the industry, in favour of a restraint and consistency that conveys high quality, craft and Rick’s close personal relationship with the sport, through an abstract logo-mark, uppercase logotype, personal photography and broadly-spaced lowercase typography.

-The contemporary uppercase formality of the primary identity is offset by the craft-based and traditional qualities of a lowercase typographic choice and two monograms.
+The contemporary uppercase formality of the primary identity is offset by an all lowercase typographic choice and two monograms.
 A subtle speech-mark/speech bubble duality is achieved through the positioning and repetition of the mark that alongside the nostalgia of sun-bleached and aged home-photography introduce a more personal, unique and conversational dimensionality that helps to communicate long-term passion for the sport, craft-based knowledge and an individual approach.

 If you liked this then you may also like: